nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     -   1a1.
 WIFE displays a message that tells the User that there are no food item tagged with the specified tag.
         Use case ends.

 -   1b.
-The user specify valid and invalid tags togther.
+The user specify valid and invalid tags together.
     -   1b1.
 WIFE displays food items with valid tags.
 It also tells User which tag is valid or invalid.
         Use case ends.